Where can I store my personal belongings?

 You may not be able to keep your furniture and belongings with you at the accommodation the council provides once you leave your former home.
 This is because the accommodation might already be furnished or too small to store everything.
 The council therefore has duties to protect the personal property of homeless applicants in certain circumstances.

-If you have any problems in getting the council to protect your property, get advice.
+If you have any problems in getting the council to protect your property, get help.

 What counts as property?